zarab33/mastery-quiz/fixing_problems.md

 * When all the tests for a quiz question pass, you've passed that quiz question!

-* Your program should do the *bare minimum* needed to follow the program specification and pass the tests.
+* Your program should do the **bare minimum** needed to follow the program specification and pass the tests.

 ### What should my program do?

 #### You can get information about what your program needs to do from the program specification itself

-This is in the comment at the top of the question file (e.g. `question_1.rb).
+This is in the comments at the top of the question file (e.g. `question_1.rb).

 ```ruby
 # Write a program that `puts`es a number.